Vegetarianism for beginners: 11 tips for new vegetarians

 6. Be prepared with a well-stocked pantry

-If you’re used to rustling up something meaty, it might require a bit more effort to come up with a quick vegetarian meal, so if you don’t want to end up reverting back (or just eating beans on toast every single time), it’s important to have plenty of vegetarian ingredients on hand.
+If you’re used to rustling up something meaty, it might require a bit more effort to come up with a quick vegetarian meal, so if you don’t want to end up reverting back to your old ways (or just eating beans on toast every single time), it’s important to have plenty of vegetarian ingredients on hand.

 I shared a post not long ago about how to stock a vegetarian pantry.
 It details everything you’ll need to keep in your cupboards – all those simple base ingredients that will mean there’s always something quick and easy you can rustle up without too much thought.